lukas-gartman/PAGD/signal-processing/README.md

 Change batchSize to increase/decrease the number of .json files loaded per iteration of training, make sure you have enough ram to load the number of training data files = batchSize
 ### Training a model
-0. Make sure you have the following folder architecture before proceeding to the next step `- main.py
+0. Make sure you have the following folder hierarchy before proceeding to the next step `- main.py
 - data
     - deviceType1